Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Inconsistencies in Generative Methods for Causal Evaluation

-In this section, we investigate existing generative methods to evaluate causal estimators.
-Generative methods are used to assess the robustness of estimators under various assumptions, by generating synthetic datasets parameterized by the user-specified {\knob}.
-We find that current methods often produce datasets that are inconsistent---both with one another and with the observed source dataset---even when configured with identical parameter settings.
-These inconsistencies can result in diverging or misleading assessments of estimator performance.
-Our analysis addresses two central questions: (1) How well do generative methods faithfully encode prior knowledge? and (2) How accurately do they infer the probability distribution over possible {\ds}s that align with source data and prior knowledge?
+In this section, we highlight a key obstacle to reliable causal evaluation using generative methods: the lack of principled approaches for selecting among generative methods and specifying {\knob} values.
+We consider source datasets with binary treatment $T$, outcome $Y$ and pre-treatment covariates $X$.
+The causal estimand is the average treatment effect (ATE), defined as $\tau = \mathbb{E}[Y(1) - Y(0)]$, where $Y(t)$ denotes the potential outcome under treatment $t \in [0, 1]$.

-We focus on the average treatment effect (ATE) denoted by $\tau = \mathbb{E}[Y(1) - Y(0)]$, where $Y(t)$ is the outcome under treatment $t \in [0, 1]$.
-We operate under both regimes: identifiable causal effect (when the standard assumptions of unconfoundedness, consistency and positivity are satisfied) and unidentifiable effects (when those assumptions are violated), specifically when there may be omitted variables.
+Our goal is to generate synthetic datasets that can support downstream tasks such as estimator ranking and selection, hyperparameter tuning for causal machine learning models, and sensitivity analysis.
+The reliability of these tasks hinges on whether the generated datasets faithfully reflect the source data distribution and whether causal estimates from synthetic data align with those from the source.
+Without this alignment, downstream analyses risk producing misleading conclusions about estimator performance.
+Our analysis addresses two central questions: (1) How well do generative methods faithfully encode prior knowledge? and (2) How accurately do they infer the probability distribution over possible datasets that align with source data and prior knowledge?

-We use four different generative methods: (1) Credence; (2) a modified version of Credence with a different factorization of the joint distribution (called mod-Credence); (3) Realcause; and (4) FrugalFlows.
-We provide a detailed description of each method in Appendix~\ref{app:gen-methods-summary}.
-Although each generative method encodes causal assumptions differently via distinct sets of {\knob}, all require users to specify exact values for {\knob}, of which some may be inconsistent with the source data, leading to differences in estimator performance.
-We theoretically ground out this phenomenon in Proposition~\ref{thm:inconsistent-theta}.
+We investigate the differences between generative methods across synthetic and observational datasets, highlighting our findings using the Lalonde~\citep{lalonde1986evaluating} dataset.
+This dataset is particularly well-suited for our analysis because it includes a corresponding randomized controlled trial (RCT) arm, providing access to a ground-truth ATE.
+We evaluate four generative methods---Credence~\citep{parikh2022validating}, a modified version of Credence with a different factorization of the joint distribution (mod-Credence), Realcause~\citep{neal2020realcause}, and FrugalFlows~\citep{de2024marginal}—--each representing distinct approaches to encoding causal assumptions and DGP parameters.
+Detailed descriptions of each method are included in Appendix~\ref{app:gen-methods-summary}.
+Additional experiments for other datasets are included in Section~\ref{app:comparing-gen-methods-expts}.